 Coming into the dump on any given week end day was like going to the bicycle shop.
 You never knew what you were going to find, but chances were good there was going to be something.

 Over time the dump picked bikes became our favorite and the "Good Bikes" remained at home parked for the longer rides.
 Long before Californians invented the Mountain Bike, The Raleigh became our woods machines.
 A quick in and out means of transportation.
 Rigged for camping, our Raleigh's took on names.
 The Bugler was one of the first.
 The head badge had been removed so I replaced it with the logo from a Bugler Tobacco tin.
 A solder in a World War One helmet in a circle with a horn.
 It looked right.
-Leading the pack, crashing through the woods, it later became known as "Mobile Unit One"
+Leading the pack, crashing through the woods, it later became known as "Mobile Unit One" Over the years there had been a few bikes I wish I still owned.
+Ridden into the ground, they remain as good memories.

 I will never regret having used those bikes as I will never forget the places they took me.
 Places I never would have gone on the Good Bikes.